 It is the policy of Thomas Edison Charter Schools to have students arrive in classes on time.
 Parents are expected to teach their children the importance of punctuality.
-Students should be at school in time to attend morning greeting (five minutes before school begins).
+Students should be at school in time to attend Morning Greeting.
 If a child comes to school after the school's start time, the child will be recorded as tardy.
 Tardiness is disruptive to the learning process.
 It has a negative impact on the entire class, not just the child who is tardy.
 Efforts to correct repeated tardiness will be directed to the parents to develop habits of punctuality that reflect respect, courtesy and the value of school that is offered at Thomas Edison.